eddelbuettel/rcppsimdjson/README.md

 [simdjson](https://github.com/lemire/simdjson) by [Geoff
 Langdale](https://twitter.com/geofflangdale) and [Daniel Lemire](https://lemire.me/en/) is an
 engineering marvel.
-But very clever use of [SIMD instructions](https://en.wikipedia.org/wiki/SIMD), it manages to parse JSON file faster than disc access.
+Through very clever use of [SIMD instructions](https://en.wikipedia.org/wiki/SIMD), it manages to parse JSON file faster than disc access.
 Wut?
 Yes you read that right: parallel processing with so little overhead that the net throughput is limited only by disk speed.

-Moreover, it is implemented in neat modern C++ and be accessed as a header-only library.
+Moreover, it is implemented in neat modern C++ and can be accessed as a header-only library.
 (Well, two of them, really.)
 Which makes R packaging easy and convenient and compelling.
-So here are.
+So here we are.

 For further introduction, see the [arXiv paper](https://arxiv.org/abs/1902.08318) (out/to appear in VLDB Journal 28(6) as well) and/or the video of the [recent talk by Daniel Lemire at